Back to Work

 Decision #1

-Grid Scans Stats, List Reads Bios — Two Layouts for Two Distinct Vetting Stages
+Grid for Stats, List for Bios — Two Layouts for Two Distinct Vetting Stages

 Grid layout for rapid driver scanning